likoscp/SP-tetris/README.md

 - **requirements.txt**: Lists required Python packages, mainly PyGame.

 ## Author
-This project was created by Sabina, Darina, Danel as a practice project to learn Python game development and design patterns.
+This project was created by Sabina, Darina, Akniyet as a practice project to learn Python game development and design patterns.